Configuring AWS Devices

 Step 3

-Click the AWS tab and select the AWS VPC device template whose access control policy you want to edit..
+Click the AWS tab, and select the AWS VPC device template whose access control policy you want to edit.

 Step 4

-In the Management pane at the right, select Policy.
+In the Management pane, select Policy.

 Step 5